butlerx/EstateAgent/Design.md

 | /api/property/{id}/bid     | POST        | excepts `Bid` for `Property` with given id returns http 409 with error message if bid is too low to be excepted & 201 if the id is excepted                             |
 | /api/property/{id}/booking | GET         | returns an Array of unbooked times in the form of `2007-12-03T10:15:30` for `Property` with given id in `application/json`                                              |
 | /api/property/{id}/booking | POST        | excepts times in the form of `2007-12-03T10:15:30` for `Property` with given id returns 201 if booking is excepted an 409 with error message as reason if booking fails |

+## Client

+There are 2 clients for the api, a web based client and a command line client

+The Command line client can be run by
+`mvn exec:java -D"exec.mainClass"="com.dcu.client.App"` while the web client is served with the api by as part of the War.

+We Added a web client so as to make testing the api as simple as possible and require no compilation or dependencies.

+Both clients Consume the same api.
+They also handle all errors from the api, such as a booking slot being taken or a bid being too low and prompting the user to submit a new request.
+All other logic is handled by the rest api.